 \textit{First principle calculation.} We calculate the scaling behavior of 2D AMTJ based on 2D AM metal V$_2$Te$_2$O (VTO) and AM semiconductor Cr$_2$Se$_2$O (CSO).
-VTO and CSO are both room-temperature AM with high N\'eel temperature of 740~K and 350~K, respectively.
+VTO and CSO are both room temperature AM with high N\'eel temperature of 740~K and 350~K, respectively.
 The lattice mismatch of VTO/CSO heterojunction is less than 0.6\%~\cite{Cui2023, Gong2024}.
+The presence of spin-orbital coupling (SOC) can affect both the band structure and spin hybridization of a system.
+Therefore, we also investigated the impact of SOC on VTO and CSO (see Supplementary Fig. S1~\cite{Material}).
+The result shows that SOC has a negligible effect on their band structures which is also illustrated in previous studies ~\cite{Cui2023, Gong2024}.
+Moreover, due to the protection from spin-mirror coupling, the spin hybridization in VTO and CSO is significantly suppressed~\cite{zhang_quantized_2025}.
+Therefore, SOC is not included in the subsequent calculations.
 The atomic structure of these two materials exhibits $M_z$, $M_{110}$, $C_{4z}$, and $C_{2x}$ symmetry [Fig.~2(a)].
-The spin polarization of Cr or V atoms are opposite in the unit cell [bottom right in Fig.~2(a)].
+The spin polarization of neighboring Cr or V atoms are opposite in the unit cell [bottom right in Fig.~2(a)].
 With such magnetic ordering, $PT\tau_{1/2}$ symmetry (where $\tau_{1/2}$ represents a half-lattice translation along [110]) is broken, leading to unconventional spin splitting in reciprocal space.
 This phenomenon is further validated by the density functional theory (DFT)-calculated monolayer (ML) band structures [Figs.~2(b) and (d)].
 The $k$-resolved spin-splitting energy at the conduction band minimum (CBM) of CSO and VTO [Figs.~2(c) and (e)] indicate that they both possess $d$-wave anisotropy with spin degeneration around $\Gamma$ point.